DONOR RETENTION | If You Love Someone—Don’t Let Them Go!

 2. Get as many folks as possible onto monthly giving.
 There is so much wisdom out there about this, but put simply, offer monthly giving every chance you get, in each channel.
 Use a combination of mail, digital and phone approaches to new donors, loyal donors and even lapsed donors.
 Test amounts and offers.
 Create “challenges.”
 Consider testing face-to-face.
 Offer downgrades or “holidays” if people feel they need a break.
 Hire trained canvassers to work events.
 Feature monthly donors in newsletters.
 Include in every P.S., in appeals as well as thank-you letters.
 The list goes on.

 4. Be emotional and tell inspiring stories.
 Make the collection of stories somebody’s job.
 People may decide how much to give with their heads, but they make the decision to give with their hearts.
 Reach those hearts.
-And remember that stories are sticky.

-6. Did I mention … thank them and show them why they matter?
+7. Did I mention … thank them and show them why they matter?

-The charity sector adopted “database marketing” or “donor-base marketing” many, many decades ago.
+The charity sector adopted “database marketing” or “donor-base marketing” many decades ago.
 This approach is based on two things: good data and a commitment to building relationships with donors.
 Are we really doing as well as we could be?

-Working with 20-30 clients a year over 20 years, I get a front-row seat to the world of data and I can report that it doesn’t always feel like it’s going better than it did 20 years ago.
+Working with 20-30 organizations a year over 20 years, I get a front-row seat to the world of data and I can report that it doesn’t always feel like it’s going better than it did 20 years ago.
 But why?
 We have fancy, expensive databases in place.
 Why are there still so many errors in data entry?

 And why does our multi-year, multi-channel “Mystery Shopper” program show that thanking and stewardship seem to be falling behind, too?
 (With some wonderful, heart-warming exceptions, of course.)

-Here’s one guess: we don’t do well at things we don’t value and I don’t think data is understood or valued enough at charities.
-At least not by the people setting the priorities and holding the purse strings.
+Here’s one guess: we don’t do well at things we don’t value and I don’t think data is understood or valued enough at charities—at least not by the people setting the priorities and holding the purse strings.

 We have great databases, but a shocking lack of experienced data staff